drasi-project/docs/docs/content/solution-developer/solution-patterns/_index.md

 ```

 ## Observing Collections
+Many software solutions are built to enable people to manage, or in some cases automate, the day-to-day operations or processes of a business.
+For example:
+- an Order Management system deals with the receipt, packing, dispatch and delivery of orders to customers.
+- a Patient Management system deals with the scheduling of patient appointments, checking them in on arrival, updating patient notes, scheduling follow-up tests and appointments, and processing payments.

-Many business solutions can be thought of as systems that let people and organizations manage and manipulate collections of things in order to transition the individual things from one collection to another.
+In general, such systems enable people and organizations to manage and manipulate collections of things in order to transition the individual things from one state (or collection of things) to another.
 For example:
 - In an e-commerce system:
   - There are new customer orders.
 These need to be picked from stock.
   - Once picked, orders need to be packed and prepared for dispatch.